 "Oh I'd go big," he laughs.
 "I'll probably be drunk for a week."

 But amid the fun and games, there is a serious side to the Londoner.
 The Spanish Open win earned him his European Tour card until 2018, though he has no interest in resting on his laurels.

 "I'm just going to go tournament to tournament and see what happens," he says.
 "You can start overthinking about these things and putting unnecessary pressure on yourself.

 And the Ryder Cup?
-"I'm so far down the qualification list, I'm not really thinking about [it]," he says.
+"I'm so far down the qualification list, I'm not really thinking about," he confesses.

-Johnston, currently 23rd on the European points list to qualify for Hazeltine, will need a formidable summer to make captain Darren Clarke's team.
-But if the captain needs someone to plan the victory party should they win, there are worse people he can call.
+Johnston, currently 23rd on the European points list to qualify for Hazeltine, will need a formidable summer to make Darren Clarke's team.
+But if the captain needs someone to plan the victory party should they win, there are worse people he can call...